sandersn/mini-typescript/README.md

 npm i
 npm run build

-# Rr have your changes instantly show
+# Or have your changes instantly happen
 npm run build --watch

 # Run the compiler: